ONLINE HELP

 Mouse wheel (WM_MOUSEWHEEL)

-• High byte (returned by HiWord): Vertical position (Y) of mouse cursor in relation to the specified control or window (equivalent to MouseYPos).
+• High weight (known by function HiWord): Vertical position (Y) of mouse cursor relative to the field or window in question (equivalent to function MouseYPos).

-• Low byte (returned by LoWord): Horizontal position (X) of mouse cursor in relation to the specified control or window (equivalent to MouseXPos).
+• Low weight (known by function LoWord): Horizontal position (X) of mouse cursor relative to the field or window in question (equivalent to function MouseXPos).

 Key down (WM_KEYDOWN)